-The separation process is close to finishing testing for the Form 109 and NOLIJ.
-This will be completed in Early February.
-The remaining two forms will then be developed and implemented so the Separating Employee Clearance Form is optimized and connected to the Form 109 Report of Separation and the Academic Department Form for updating rehire status at the close of each semester.
+Testing for the separation process for Form 109 and Nolij is expected to be complete by early February.
+The remaining two forms will then be developed and implemented, which will enable the Separating Employee Clearance Form to be optimized and connected to the Form 109 Report of Separation and the Academic Department Form, updating rehire status at the close of each semester.

 12/18/14: The final best practice timeline for onboarding new employees will be ready for piloting in January using searches that are closing this month.
 The new APS/HR website is also being adapted to incorporate pages specifically for new staff and student employees.
 Currently scheduled project elements will be adjusted as necessary to optimize resource usage as required by the results of the Fall project prioritization cycle.

 Final testing for Form 109 will also take place in January.
 Payroll has confirmed that the Form 109 process is being coordinated with the Separating Clearance Form process, enabling Payroll to satisfy audit requirements.
 Form 109 will be introduced during Spring 2015; timeline details will be provided closer to the go-live date.

 10/28/14: The Onboarding Timeline team is creating and testing a best practices timeline which walks departments through best-practice steps, communications, and processes; this will be piloted through to the end of the year.